yet-another-static-site-generator/yass/README.md

 YASS: Yet Another Static Site (Generator)

-As name says, it is static site generator written in Ada.
+YASS is a static site generator written in Ada.
 It is *headless* application (no user interface).
 The program documentation is included in distribution.

 ## Features

-* Support almost infinite amount of custom tags in HTML templates (depends on available RAM)
+* Support almost infinite amount of custom tags in HTML templates
 * Separated tags for whole site and each page
 * Fast
 * Can be extended with modules written in any script/programming language